adelabbaszare/adelabbaszare/README.md

 ## 👨‍💻 About Me

-As a Computer Science student with an intensive background in Artificial Intelligence and Machine Learning, I am actively engaged in the development of intelligent systems for biomedical signal processing.
-My professional goal is to leverage sophisticated algorithmic and data science techniques to integrate computational models with neuroscience principles.
-I aim to create tangible solutions that translate into improved diagnostic tools for mental health disorders and drive innovation in translational science.
+As a Computer Science student with a strong background in Artificial Intelligence and Machine Learning, I am involved in developing smart systems for biomedical signal processing.
+My professional goal is to use advanced algorithms and data science methods to combine computational models with neuroscience concepts.
+I want to create practical solutions that lead to better diagnostic tools for mental health disorders and promote innovation in translational science.

 ---

-## 🛠️ Tech Stack
+## 🛠️ Tools & Technologies

 Here are some of the technologies and tools I frequently use: